FlyOrDie/challenge-1/questions.md

 9. List the steps needed to migrate a Class to Function Component.

-a) Return value from render method of class component becomes return value of the functional component
+* Return value from render method of class component becomes return value of the functional component
-b) State from class components is splitted between useState hooks
+* State from class components should be splitted between useState hooks
-c) NON-lifecycle methods are put as functions or wrapped in useCallback hook and put inside functional component
+* NON-lifecycle methods are put as functions or wrapped in useCallback hook and put inside functional component
-d) class component properties are put into useRef hook
+* class component properties are put into useRef hook
-e) createRef turns into useRef either
+* `createRef` turns into `useRef` either
-f) componentDidMount, componentDidUpdate, componentWillUnmount are replaced with useEffect/useLayoutEffect
+* `componentDidMount`, `componentDidUpdate`, `componentWillUnmount` are replaced with useEffect/useLayoutEffect
-g) shouldComponentUpdate can be implemented with React.memo
+* `shouldComponentUpdate` can be implemented with `React.memo`
-h) some logic can be moved to custom hooks
+* some logic can be moved to custom hooks
-i) error boundary logic should be moved to the parent or removed, as currently functional components can't have this logic
+* error boundary logic should be moved to the parent or removed, as currently functional components can't have this logic

 10. List a few ways styles can be used with components.